cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 Every directory contains a README describing the exploit and mitigation strategies in great detail as well as an implementation of a vulnerable Smart Contract.

+## Solidity Best Practices for Smart Contract Security

+This [blog post](https://media.consensys.net/solidity-best-practices-for-smart-contract-security-54d309a622c2) written by the ConsenSys team is a great read if you're looking for general security advice when authoring Smart Contracts in the Solidity programming language.

+Reading through it you'll learn about the most common development pitfalls as well as considerations one has to take into account when using timestamps, multiple inheritance, state- and function visibility and more.

 ## Common Smart Contract Vulnerabilities and How To Mitigate Them

 If you're looking for a concise overview of common Smart Contract vulnerabilities you should read through Yos Riady's [writeup](https://yos.io/2018/10/20/smart-contract-vulnerabilities-and-how-to-mitigate-them/) on his blog.